-In the training process of the environment with collision detection turned on, it is important to pay attention to the reward ratio between the negative rewards for each step and the negative reward for collision.
-The larger the reward for collision is, the better the agents will evade collision, otherwise they will be optimized to finish the episode as fast as possible .
-For this reason, the negative reward for each step is selected as -1000 and the negative reward for the collision is -150000000 as this provides big enough ratio for the agants to try to follow a collision evasion policy
+When considering the training process of the environment with collision detection turned on, it is important to pay attention to the reward ratio between the negative rewards for each step and the negative reward for collision.
+The larger the reward for collision, the better the agents will evade collision; otherwise, they will be optimised to finish the episode as fast as possible .
+For this reason, the negative reward for each step was selected as −1,000, and the negative reward for the collision was −150,000,000, providing a ratio that is large enough to encourage the agents to follow a collision-evasion policy.

-In the first experiment on the environment with collision detection on, we tried to set the algorithms in a situation where a collision would terminate the episode.
-This scenario is analogous to certain scenarios in robotics where collision would cause malfunctions in the robots themselves and should be evaded even via high-level control.
-Apart from turning on the collision, all other conditions and parameters of the training process were the same as it was without the collision.
-Figure 7 and Figure 8 show the cumulated rewards per episode for the original A2C and our A2CM algorithm, respectively.
-It can be seen that while neither were able to solve the environment over the timespan of the training, but it can be seen that during the training phase, there was a time span of cca.
-700 episodes when our algorithm was able to manage to catch the enemy without colliding, while the original algorithm lacked any of these longer periods The training of the original algorithm in this case took 14173.42 seconds while the training of the A2CM took 14659.00 seconds.
-It is worth noting that the number of the episodes on the former one is 1665 meanwhile for the A2CM it is 3723, and thus the difference in the number of the reinitializations has also taken some time.
+In the first experiment on the environment with collision detection, we tried to set the algorithms such that a collision would terminate the episode.
+This scenario is analogous to certain scenarios in robotics in which collisions can cause malfunctions in the robots themselves and should be evaded even via high-level control.
+Apart from turning on the collision, all other conditions and parameters of the training process were the same.
+Figures 7 and 8 show the cumulated rewards per episode for the original A2C and our A2CM algorithm, respectively.
+It can be seen that, while neither was able to solve the environment over the timespan of the training, there was a time span of ca. 700 episodes in which our algorithm was able to catch the enemy without colliding.
+The original algorithm lacked any of these longer periods.
+The training of the original algorithm in this case took 14,173.42 seconds, while the training of the A2CM took 14,659.00 seconds.
+It is worth noting that the original algorithm completed 1,665 episodes, and the A2CM completed 3,723; the different numbers of reinitialisations should be considered when comparing the training times.